panchambanerjee/Impressionist-Classifier/README.md

 * Pierre-Auguste Renoir
 * Vincent van Gogh

-#### We have downloaded the relevant datasets from https://github.com/lucasdavid/wikiart
+#### We have downloaded the relevant datasets from Wikiart using https://github.com/lucasdavid/wikiart
 -- This comprises all the downloadable paintings from wikiart for all the above 10 artists (they were chosen based on having > 500 paintings each in the WikiArt database.
 The paintings are downloaded into folders for each artist separated by year.